helenajovcic7/AzureHack/Labs/LAB_03_azure_identity.md

 </details>

 <details>
-  <summary>Optional - add your private hotmail or gmail as a reader and add them to the allguests group</summary>
+  <summary markdown="span">Optional - add your private hotmail or gmail as a reader and add them to the allguests group</summary>